awsdocs/aws-freertos-docs/doc_source/getting_started_ti.md

 1. On the next page, accept the default settings for debugging probes, and then choose **Finish**\.

-If you experience issues when you are installing Code Composer Studio, see [TI Development Tools Support](http://software-dl.ti.com/ccs/esd/documents/ccs_support.html), [Code Composer Studio FAQs](http://processors.wiki.ti.com/index.php/FAQ_-_CCS), and [Troubleshooting Code Composer Studio](http://processors.wiki.ti.com/index.php/Troubleshooting_CCS)\.
+If you experience issues when you are installing Code Composer Studio, see [TI Development Tools Support](http://software-dl.ti.com/ccs/esd/documents/ccs_support.html), [Code Composer Studio FAQs](http://processors.wiki.ti.com/index.php/FAQ_-_CCS), and [Troubleshooting CCS](http://processors.wiki.ti.com/index.php/Troubleshooting_CCSv7)\.

 ### Install IAR Embedded Workbench<a name="install-iar"></a>